-Our Transition Report on Form 10-KT for the transition period from July 1, 2009 to December 31, 2009, which was made available to shareholders with or preceding this proxy statement, contains financial and other information about our company, but is not incorporated into this proxy statement and is not to be considered a part of these proxy soliciting materials or subject to Regulations 14A or 14C or to the liabilities of Section 18 of the Securities Exchange Act of 1934, as amended.
+Our 2010 Annual Report on Form 10-K, which was made available to shareholders with or preceding this proxy statement, contains financial and other information about our company, but is not incorporated into this proxy statement and is not to be considered a part of these proxy soliciting materials or subject to Regulations 14A or 14C or to the liabilities of Section 18 of the Securities Exchange Act of 1934, as amended.
 The information contained in the "Audit and Compliance Committee Report" shall not be deemed "filed" with the Securities and Exchange Commission or subject to Regulations 14A or 14C or to the liabilities of Section 18 of the Exchange Act.

-We will provide, without charge, a printed copy of our transition report on Form 10-KT for the transition period from July 1, 2009 to December 31, 2009, as filed with the Securities and Exchange Commission, to each shareholder of record as of the record date that requests a copy in writing.
+We will provide, without charge, a printed copy of our 2010 Annual Report on Form 10-K, as filed with the Securities and Exchange Commission, to each shareholder of record as of the record date that requests a copy in writing.
 Any such requests should be directed to our Corporate Secretary at our corporate offices set forth in this proxy statement.

-ELECTION OF DIRECTORS
+PROPOSAL ONE ELECTION OF DIRECTORS

 Our articles of incorporation and bylaws provide that our Board of Directors shall consist of not less than three nor more than nine members as the Board of Directors or our shareholders shall determine from time to time.
 The Board of Directors has currently fixed the number of directors at five.
-The term of each of our directors expires at the 2010 Annual Meeting.
+The term of each of our directors expires at the 2011 Annual Meeting.
 We have nominated all five existing directors for election at the meeting to serve until the next Annual Meeting of Shareholders or until their respective successors are duly elected and qualified.
 In the event any nominee is unable to serve, the proxies will be voted for a substitute nominee, if any, to be designated by our Board of Directors.
 The Board of Directors has no reason to believe any nominee will be unable or will decline to serve as a director.